3D Roadmapping Sessions: 3D workflow disrupted...

 - Night shots: because in a country client from they have quite long dark period (Winter time).
 We have to show how the business runs with additional lighting

 Next, to save client’s budget and fulfill his goals (show nearby objects) – we decided that best case would be to make photo-montage.
-We helped the client to decided which photos suits best.
+We helped the client to decide which photos suit best.

 Exterior camera locations